arista-eosplus/puppet-eos/guide/gettingstarted.rst

 Configuring rbeapi
 ^^^^^^^^^^^^^^^^^^

 Rbeapi, in many cases, requires a configuration file describing its connection method and credentials to eAPI on the switch.
-Transports include https, http, http-local, and unix socket (EOS 4.14.5).
+Available transports include https, http, http-local, and unix socket (EOS 4.14.5).
 Unix socket is recommended if available in the running version of EOS due to ease of configuration and security posture.
-The /mnt/flash/eapi.conf (also flash:eapi.conf) can be installed at bootstrap time or by a simple puppet module.
-To do so with puppet, modify the sample files, below to meet your needs.
+The /mnt/flash/eapi.conf file (also flash:eapi.conf) can be installed at bootstrap time or by puppet afterward.
+To do so with puppet, modify the sample files, below, to meet your needs.

 Create the module skeleton on the Puppet master::